PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

    - The 2025 Breakout: Q4 2025 revenue reached a massive 1.13bn, nearly tripling the revenue of Q4 2024 (0.41bn).
    - Strong and Sustained Growth: Revenue growth has remained consistently above 100% YoY.
 Notably, the 150% growth achieved in 2025 outperformed the already impressive 127% recorded in 2023.
 2. Marketing-Driven Growth Engine: A strong positive correlation between campaign volume and revenue suggests that marketing activity is the primary driver of the Q4 2025 surge.
 A record-breaking push of 4.9K campaigns directly catalyzed the 1.13bn revenue peak, demonstrating the high efficacy of the current promotional strategy.
-3. Orders Driving Growth: Order volume YoY% for 2025 is 151%, matching the revenue growth 150%, indicating that the business is winning by acquiring a massive number of new customers/orders.
+3. Orders Driving Growth: Order volume YoY% for 2025 is 151% (driven by the campaigns), matching the revenue growth 150%, indicating that the business is winning by acquiring a massive number of new customers/orders.
-4. Stagnant AOV: Average Order Value (AOV) remained steady and is hovering around the 14K mark while order volume surged significantly in 2025, implying the business is driven by higher number of transactions, not by selling more expensive items.
+4. Stagnant AOV: Average Order Value (AOV) remained steady and hovered around the 14K mark while order volume surged significantly in 2025.
+This suggests that the business is driven by higher number of transactions, not by selling more expensive items.
 5. Pronounced Q4 Seasonality: Throughout the observed period, Q4 has consistently emerged as the strongest quarter in terms of revenue.
 This performance highlights a significant reliance on year-end shopping events, such as the 11.11 and 12.12 festivals.

 Summary Insight
 The business is currently in a high-growth scaling phase driven by aggressive marketing campaigns.
 Since the AOV is flat to slightly down, the strategy is clearly a "volume play."
 To sustain this without ballooning marketing costs, the next logical step would be focusing on retention or finding ways to increase the AOV (upselling/bundling) to maximize the value of the massive influx of new orders.

-Do you have the specific campaign spend data?
-It would be interesting to see if the Return on Ad Spend (ROAS) is holding steady as you scale the number of campaigns so significantly.

 **Product performance:**
+1. The "Home" Category Dominance: Home category accounts for nearly half of all revenue (49.69%) followed by electronics second-largest revenue stream.
+2. Revenue distribution: Home products like Microwaves, Tables, and vacuum cleaner and electronics like Monitors and Laptops are the top revenue generators.
+3. Electronics is the Premium Driver: Despite having lower order volume than Home, Electronics maintains the highest Average Order Value (consistently around 26K–27K).
+4. "High-Volume, High-Value" growth drivers: Products such as Monitors and Vacuum Cleaners are in a sweet spot as they are representing a healthy balance between high value and high volume.

 **Marketing analysis:**
 **Customer demographics:**